SofiMetel/data-representation-project/README.md

 ### To run this program on your machine:

-1. Download zip file or clone the repository
+1. Download zip file or clone this repository;
-2. Open command line in the folder:
+2. Open command line in project folder:
-   - Print next commands to activate a virtual environment: `python -m venv venv`, then `.\venv\Scripts\activate.bat`; `pip install -r requirements.txt`
+   - Print next commands to activate a virtual environment: `python -m venv venv`, then `.\venv\Scripts\activate.bat`; `pip install -r requirements.txt`;
+3. Open mysql command line in project folder and repeat commands from `initdb.sql`;
 3. Run `server1.py` from  command line.
-Go to page `http://127.0.0.1:5000/index.html`
+Go to page `http://127.0.0.1:5000/index.html`;
-4. You can also see JSON file of current table  on `http://127.0.0.1:5000/items`
+4. You can also see JSON file of current table  on `http://127.0.0.1:5000/items`;